The Texas Chainsaw Massacre 2: Plot

 Driving home from his chili cookoff victory with his family, Drayton is called by Chop Top about the tape being broadcast, so he sends him and Leatherface to the radio station.
 While she is about to leave for the night, Stretch is confronted by Chop Top before being attacked by Leatherface.
 Chop Top brutally bludgeons L.G. with a hammer.
 Meanwhile, Leatherface corners Stretch and is about to kill her, but she charms him into sparing her.
 Leatherface returns to Chop Top and leads him to believe that he has killed Stretch.
 As they take L.G. to their home, they are followed by Stretch, who ends up trapped inside the Sawyers' subterranean lair, located in an abandoned amusement park and decorated with human bones, multi-colored lights, and carnival remnants.

 Lefty, who has been following their car all along, arrives equipped with chainsaws and proceeds to vandalize the lair before finding Franklin's remains.
 Meanwhile, Stretch is found by Leatherface, who puts L.G.'s skinned face and hat on her before tying her arms and leaving.
 Later, a still-alive L.G. frees Stretch before dying.
-Leatherface finds Stretch and the family capture her.
+Leatherface finds Stretch, and the family captures her.
 Drayton scolds Leatherface when he finds out that Stretch was not killed.
 They torture her at the dinner table, but Lefty arrives and saves her.
 Stretch flees the grounds, with Chop Top chasing after her.
 Lefty wounds Drayton, then he and Leatherface get into a chainsaw fight, in which Leatherface is fatally wounded.
 The dying Drayton, accepting that he and his family have lost, takes a grenade from Nubbins's corpse and frags himself, Lefty, Leatherface, and Grandpa.

 Chop Top chases Stretch to the top of a stone tower in the amusement park.
 Stretch grabs a chainsaw from the corpse of the family's grandmother in a shrine and fatally wounds Chop Top, causing him to fall off the tower to his death.
 Stretch shouts in triumph and swings the chainsaw in the air, her physical movements echoing Leatherface's "chainsaw dance" from the closing scene of The Texas Chain Saw Massacre.